ppy/osu-wiki/news/2024/2024-02-05-skin-of-the-year-2023-results.md

 If you are curious about the full results for all entries, or just want to see where your favourite skins placed, you can find them over on the [contest listing](https://osu.ppy.sh/community/contests/194).

 The skinning community might be underrated, but it's one of those communities that are right in the centre of this game's heart.
-Making sure all players have a skin that perfectly suits them, presenting stunning visual themes along with smooth gameplay, and just going above and beyond every time with their creativity, thank you to all skinning community members!
-Congratulations to all the winners, and *see you next time*!
+Making sure all players have a skin that perfectly suits them, presenting stunning visual themes along with smooth gameplay, and just going above and beyond every time with their creativity.
+Thank you to all skinning community members, congratulations to all the winners, and just like the default skin's seeya.wav says, "*see you next time*"!

 —skinship